Finding and attracting the right talent in niche industries

 However, there exists an approach that has been proven to streamline the hiring process.

-Identifying the specific skills and expertise of candidates
+Identifying the specific skills and expertise of potential candidates

 Illustrating the geographical spread of potential talent pools